by Brian DeChesare Comments (4)

 But there’s now another problem with this strategy in our upside-down clown world: many “elite universities” have implemented draconian restrictions that diminish the value of the entire university experience.

-So, as crazy as it sounds, it might make sense to transfer to a lower-ranked university if you want to get more out of a 4-year university degree than a single job:
+So, as crazy as it sounds, it might make sense to transfer to a worse university if you want to get more out of a 4-year university degree than a single job:

 Wait, What’s Going On at “Elite Universities”?